 Does driving cause you eye strain or fatigue?

 Having to concentrate on the road can be rather tiring.
 Do you find that you are tired after you come back from a drive?

 Be honest with yourself about your physical abilities

 Sometimes it is hard to admit that you can no longer react as quickly as you could when you were a younger driver.
-This is the time to be honest with yourself because the life of the people who share the road with you, as well as your own life, is at stake.
+This is the time to be honest with yourself because the life of the people who share the road with you and your own life is at stake.

-If you feel that your reaction time has slowed considerably, or that you sometimes get mixed up with the gauges, it is time to seriously consider letting someone else do the driving.
+If you feel that your reaction time has slowed considerably or that you sometimes get mixed up with the gauges, it is time to consider letting someone else do the driving seriously.

 Do You Really Need A Car When Living In An Assisted Living Facility?